 |Scheduled learning activities - campus||

-1 x 1-hour class and 1 x 1-hour seminar per week
+1 x 1-hour lecture and 1 x 1-hour seminar per week

 This subject examines the history of encounters between Indigenous and non-Indigenous Australians, since 1788.
 Students will be introduced to a wide variety of such cross-cultural encounters, the different contexts in which they occurred, the way these encounters have been represented and the issues involved in studying them.
 The subject will focus on a number of Indigenous leaders and communities; non-Indigenous migrants, missionaries and colonial administrators.
 Specific studies will focus on locations throughout Australia and themes including land and violence; dispossession and control; missionary and humanitarian ventures; government policies and ideologies; friendship and negotiation; language and education; children and gender.
 Throughout the course, students will be encouraged to reflect on the political nature of representing Indigenous pasts in histories, museum displays, public memorials, the media and universities and reflect on the ongoing nature of the history of colonialism in Australia.

 Fees and charges vary depending on the type of fee place you hold, your course, your commencement year, the units you choose to study and their study discipline, and your study load.

 Tuition fees increase at the beginning of each calendar year and all fees quoted are in Australian dollars ($AUD).
 Tuition fees do not include textbooks, computer equipment or software, other equipment or costs such as mandatory checks, travel and stationery.